Sriracha-UI/sriracha/README.md

-# The Bushido-strap Styled Components Library 🎨
+# The Sriracha UI Styled Components Library 🎨

-Bushido-strap is a design system built with accessability as the highest priority.
+Sriracha UI is a design system built with accessability as the highest priority.

 ## Getting Started

 ### Installing

-To install Bushido-strap to your project simply run `yarn add bushido-strap` || `npm i bushido-strap` and your ready to hook it up!
+To install Sriracha UI to your project simply run `yarn add sriracha-ui` || `npm i sriracha-ui` and your ready to hook it up!

 ### CSS overhaul and AppWrapper

-Bushido-strap comes with a css file you can import that includes a nice subtle style overhaul and a normalize.
-Just add `import "bushido-strap/css/main.css";` to the top of your src/index.js!
+Sriracha UI comes with a css file you can import that includes a nice subtle style overhaul and a normalize.
+Just add `import "sriracha-ui/css/main.css";` to the top of your src/index.js!

 AppWrapper is a powerful component that lets you set the background and fonts of your application.